hoho1986/memo/JavaScript/Logical operators OR & AND.md

 Syntax: `expression1 && expression2`.

 It evaluates operands from left to right.
-It returns immediately with value once it is evaluated to falsy.
+It returns immediately with value once it is evaluated to `falsy`.
 If all values are evaluated to `true`, the last operand is returned.

 ## See Also